The Best Book Promotion Sites in 2024

 The Freebooksy series promo is stellar, but it’s not that cheap.
 EreaderIQ has far less juice, but it’s a nice option if money is very tight, or a nice augment to Freebooksy if you have money to spread around.

 Keep this in mind: I’m firmly of the opinion that it’s better to let your books slide for a while and organize a really good promotion every so often, than to be promoting all the time and using lesser value sites.
+Use that time for writing instead – publishing something new is always the greatest promo strategy!

 Create A Marketing Campaign